Skip to main content

 Here, choose your Storyblok space and the base language of your content.
 When you are ready, press Save.
 Your Storyblok data will be loaded automatically (you might need to click Reload list to see all the items).

-If you need to refresh the loaded data, click the following icon:
+If you need to refresh the loaded data, click the corresponding button:

 After the refresh process is completed, you’ll see this notification message: